baozi-technology/baozi-web/content/09-11-2019/index.md

     - must read
 ---

-I've spent a couple of months reading and reading all sort of opinions, facts and news about Free Software, Open-Source, licensing and more importantly the different business model strategy you can approach to support financially your next amazing Free Libre Open Source Software project.
+I've spent a couple of months reading all sorts of articles and news about Free Software, Open-Source, licensing and more importantly the different business model strategies you can adopt to support financially your next amazing Free Libre Open Source Software project.

-I want to summarize here the most important thing I've learnt and that I think everyone in the industry should know.
+I want to summarize here the most important thing that I've learnt and that I think everyone in the industry should know.
 I will finish by suggesting an innovative community-centric business model called "Robin Hood" that you can use to support your next Free software library.

 This essay is long because it is beginner-friendly.
 You do not need any background in software licensing, or even in software development to read it.
-In fact, my wife who is not in technology in any ways, was able to fathom its content.
+In fact, my wife who is not in technology in any ways, was able to comprehend its content.

 I'll start by a few definitions.
 If you are in tech, while it may appear trivial I encourage you NOT to skip that section, especially if you consider yourself as a junior/mid-level developer, but it also applies to many senior developers.
-I've read too many mischaracterizations and misunderstandings on the very meaning of Free Software, Open Source and the different licenses to know that you're probably very confused about these notions - maybe without realizing it.
-It's not your fault, lots of tech/business articles happily make these confusions everyday.
-Nothing to be ashamed of, until recently I was just like you ;).
+I've read many mischaracterizations and misunderstandings on the very meaning of Free Software, Open Source and the different licenses to know that you might be confused about these notions maybe without realizing it.
+As a matter of fact, lots of tech/business articles happily make these confusions everyday.

 # I. Definitions and context

 ## I.1.
 Free Software

 Free Software is a term invented by Richard Stallman.
 It was invented at a time when almost every piece of software was proprietary.
 No one was ever sharing source code.
 The software industry was following the same principle as the other industries: you make a product inside your company, you sell it and you keep your recipe ultra secret.
-A business model around selling ultra-expensive perpetual licenses.
+A business model based on selling ultra-expensive perpetual licenses.
 Free Software's motto is "Free as in Freedom".
-"Libre" Software.
-Which Freedom?
-For the user as opposed to the developers.
+Freedom for the user as opposed to the developers.
-It all bursted out when Richard got frustrated after his printer couldn't work and he realized he didn't have access to its source code to fix it.
+It all started when Richard got frustrated after his printer couldn't work and he realized he didn't have access to its source code to fix it.
 And everyone was refusing giving him the source code because they had signed a NDA.
 You can read the whole story on [gnu.org](https://www.gnu.org/philosophy/rms-nyu-2001-transcript.txt).

 What are those freedoms?